MichaelPaulukonis/NaNoGenMo2014/propp.gen/README.md

 I am interested in short-cuts, in making it _seem_ better than it is.

+However, I am not interested in futher "gimmicks."
+The major gimmick, here, is the templating system masquerading as something intelligent to make a story.
+TODO: add links to/extracts from discussions on NaNoGenMo gimmicks and usefulness.
+For example, I could generate the novel solely though BOSSMODE (kill the villain; repeat), or through NESTED-TALES (character tells a story that has a character that tells a story that....), or NESTED-BOSSMODE (both of them).
+But there are plenty (several) extnat strategies that rely on nesting/recursion.
+I want to try something different.
+Assuming I have the time.

 Klein notes that "[t]he most complex problems in automatic Propp and Levi-Strauss concern logical qunatifications of functions.
 That is, the coherent selection of compatible characters, objects and functions" (Klein 1974, p23).

 In contrast, a rather "dumb" selection of characters and objects will result in humorous or jarring discontinitues that will _distract_ from other technical faults in the underlying "narrative" construct.